jprusik/browser-interactions-testing/README.md

 ## Running Tests

 - If targeting a local environment:
-  - Ensure your targeted `API` and `Identity` services [are configured and running](https://contributing.bitwarden.com/getting-started/server/guide)
+  - Ensure your targeted `API` and `Identity` services are configured and running (either [locally](https://contributing.bitwarden.com/getting-started/server/guide) or via Docker)
-  - Ensure the Web Vault client is running with `npm run test:webserve`
+  - Ensure the Web Vault client is running (either with `npm run test:webserve` locally or via Docker)
+    - If running locally, be sure to [include your SSL key and cert file](https://contributing.bitwarden.com/getting-started/clients/web-vault/) (`dev-server.local.pem`) in the `clients/apps/web` folder
 - Run headless testing with `npm run test:autofill`
 - Run headed tests in debug mode with `npm run test:autofill:debug`